lotaris/apidoc-seed/README.md

 	grunt prod --minifyAssets=true --baseUrl=/foobar

+You can use two different presentation for the JSON Schema representations.
+You can use a bordered indented schema or a border less indentation schema.
+For that, you can specify the option

+  grunt dev|prod --schemaIndentBordered=false|true

+During the time you are writing the documentation, you probably want to see everything without having to click and click again on the page.
+Therefore, you can use the `devMod` option to collapse in all the collapsable elements.
+For that, use the following option.
+Pay attention this option is different from `grunt dev`.
+The dev mode can be used when building API doc for prod.

+  grunt dev|prod --devMode=true|false

 ### Other Goals

 There are a few more Grunt tasks that can make your life easier: